dataplat/DataSaturdays/.github/ISSUE_TEMPLATE/update-data-saturday.md

 #  Update a New Data Saturday

+## Please tell us which Data Saturday

-Please provide the information that you require to be updated
+## Please provide the information that you require to be updated
-# Organisers

-Follow the instructions in the wiki to transpose this information into the data files.